The Characteristics of a Less Conventional Website with Examples

 The Undefined Grid

 Using a grid layout is a great way of displaying your content and images neatly.
-However, breaking away from the strict grid layout is a great way of establishing a contemporary and fresh non-typical layout website.
+However, breaking away from the strict grid layout is a great way of establishing a contemporary and fresh non-typical website layout.
 Even though unconventional websites do not follow the suggested grids, they are still able to achieve usability, allowing users to glance and read the page at ease.

 Siete De Febrero

-Undefined grid layouts can be a little hard to achieve usability, but if you are able to pull it off, it would definitely give your site an element of fun and energy.
+It can be a little hard to achieve usability with undefined grid layouts, but if you are able to pull it off, it would definitely give your site an element of fun and energy.

 Great Splash of Images